-Candace R. Craig is a humanities educator, free-lance writer and editor, and tutor.
-She has a dozen years of experience teaching middle and upper-school English in an all-girls, internationally diverse boarding school, and in a co-educational independent day school.
-In recent years, she expanded her teaching range with United States history, human geography and drama.
-But her previous three years were spent teaching American Literature to English 11 AP and non AP students, and special topics courses to college-bound seniors, and college freshman.
+I am a humanities educator, free-lance writer, editor, and tutor.
+I have nearly two decades of experience teaching middle and upper-school English in an all-girls, internationally diverse boarding school and in a co-educational independent day school.
+In recent years, I expanded my teaching range with United States history, human geography, and drama.
+But my previous three years were spent teaching American Literature to English 11 AP and non AP students, as well as special topics courses to college-bound seniors and college freshman.
 I also write and publish literature classroom guides and creative nonfiction, placed in such venues as The Hopper and the Great Lakes Review.

-One of the greatest joys of being an independent-school teacher is getting to play a variety of roles along side teaching.
-In Candace’s case, the greatest of these has been leading experiential seminars on topics such as film history, railroad history, and the world of backstage theater.
+One of my greatest joys is getting to play a variety of roles along side teaching.
+The best of these has been leading experiential seminars on topics such as film history, railroad history, and the world of backstage theater.